 This course introduces students to the origins and development of the English language and to its social, cultural and historical contexts.
 It is required of all English majors in the MAT program.
+Prerequisites: Take one 200-level English course.
 Offered: Every year, Spring